Business Support Services

 - Increasing competition.

-- Continual pressure on costs.
+- The continual pressure on costs.

-- Difficult to keep good staff.
+- Difficulty in keeping good staff.

 - Technology is increasing the different ways customers want to communicate with you.

-- You don’t understand the Internet yet more business is being done using the Internet.
+- You don’t understand the Internet, yet more business is being done using the Internet.

 - Customers demand faster and better service.